Batangas: Precolonial period

+Spanish colonial period

-In 1570, Spanish generals Martin de Goiti and Juan de Salcedo explored the coast of Batangas on their way to Manila and came upon a Malay settlement at the mouth of Pansipit River.
+In 1570, Spanish generals Martin de Goiti and Juan de Salcedo explored the coast of Batangas on their way to Manila and came upon a settlement at the mouth of Pansipit River.
 In 1572, the town of Taal was founded and its convent and stone church were constructed later.

 Officially, the Province of Bonbon was founded by Spain in 1578, through Fr.
 Estaban Ortiz and Fr.
 Juan de Porras.
 It was named after the name that was given to it by the Muslim natives who inhabited the area.

 In 1581, the Spanish government abolished Bonbon Province and created a new province which came to be known as Balayan Province.
-The new province was composed of the present provinces of Batangas, Mindoro, Marinduque, Romblon, southeast Laguna, southeast Quezon, and Camarines.
+The new province was composed of the present provinces of Batangas, Mindoro, Marinduque, southeast Laguna, southeast Quezon, and Camarines.
 After the devastating eruption of Taal Volcano in 1754, the old town of Taal, present day San Nicolas, was buried.
 The capital was eventually transferred to Batangas (now a city) for fear of further eruptions where it has remained to date.

 In the same years that de Goiti and Salcedo visited the province, the Franciscan missionaries came to Taal, which later became the first Spanish settlement in Batangas and one of the earliest in the Philippines.
 In 1572, the Augustinians founded Taal in the place of Wawa, now San Nicolas, and from there began preaching in Balayan and in all the big settlements around the lake of Bombon (Taal).
 The Augustinians, who were the first missionaries in the diocese, remained until the revolution against Spain.
 Among the first missionaries were eminent men, which included Alfonso de Albuquerque, Diego Espinas, Juan de Montojo, and others.